More like this:

 ► Electric, petrol or hybrid engines

 This is the Alfa Romeo Milano Junior, a new fully-electric crossover that promises to be ‘electric according to Alfa Romeo.’
-Revealed in Milan, Italy, on 11 April, just four days later Alfa had to change its new model’s name to Junior, after objections from government officials infuriated that a car assembled in Poland was named after Italy’s second city.
+The new SUV was revealed in Milan on 11 April but, just four days later, Alfa had to change its new model’s name to Junior, after objections from government officials infuriated that a car assembled in Poland was named after Italy’s second city.

 It’s a bizarre u-turn on the EV’s name, which was chosen by public vote.
 Alfa CEO Jean-Philippe Imparato said: ‘We decided to change the name, even though we are not required to do so, because we want to preserve the positive emotion that our products have always generated and to avoid any controversy.’
 The revised name is one from the Alfa back catalogue, originating on the 1966 GT 1300 Junior version of the Giulia.